 What is Cabinet Trim?

 Cabinet trim is a decorative feature that can be added to the bottom of your kitchen cabinets.
 This small detail helps to hide any gaps at the bottom of the cabinets and adds a touch of elegance to your kitchen.
 You may not have even noticed the gaps at the bottom of your cabinets, but they are there!
-The gap between the cabinet and countertop is usually filled with a piece of trim that matches your kitchen’s decor.
+The gap between the cabinet and countertop is usually filled with a piece of pare that matches your kitchen’s decor.

 What Type of Trim Should you Use?